How does this company make money?

 What does this company depend on?

-Rosa cannot operate without five named upstream inputs: the Rosa proprietary trading platform itself; real-time market data feeds from major exchanges including CME and ICE; prime brokerage relationships that handle trade settlement and margin financing (the credit and operational infrastructure underpinning each executed order); FCA authorisation for UCITS fund management (UCITS being a regulated European fund structure that institutional investors require); and Man AHL's quantitative research team, whose work produces and maintains the systematic models the platform runs.
+Man AHL cannot operate without five things: Rosa itself, which is the only platform all strategies run on; real-time market data feeds from exchanges including CME and ICE; prime brokerage relationships that handle trade settlement and margin financing; FCA authorization, which is the regulatory permission required to manage UCITS funds; and its own quantitative research team, whose work produces and maintains the systematic models.

 Who depends on this company?